Similarity Metrics for Vector Search

 One thing to keep in mind with Inner Product is that it doesn’t follow the triangle inequality.
 Larger lengths (large magnitudes) are prioritized.
 This means we should be careful when using IP with Inverted File Index or a graph index like HNSW.

-The three vector metrics mentioned above are the most useful regarding measuring similarity between vector embeddings.
-However, they’re not the only ways to measure the distance or similarity between two two vectors.
+The three vector metrics mentioned above are the most useful regarding vector embeddings.
+However, they’re not the only ways to measure the distance between two vectors.
 Here are two other ways to measure distance or similarity between vectors.

 Group 13401.png